Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 Scarborough had the great line.

-You can do you can make her single.
+You can make her single.

 And here's Mrs. Clinton's spade work line.

-Now, this I guarantee, if I had said this, if Romney had said, if anybody had said this about Obama, the fur would be flying.
+Now, this, I guarantee, if I had said this, if Romney had said, if anybody had said this about Obama, the fur would be flying.

-When they say to themselves, okay, I have a choice between a truly inspirational speaker who has not done the kind of spade work with the sort of uh experience that uh another candidate has.
+When they say to themselves, okay, I have a choice between a truly inspirational speaker who has not done the kind of spade work with the sort of experience that another candidate has.

-Oh, folks, this is not, this is not coincidental.
+Oh, folks, this is not coincidental.

-I guarantee him to you.
+I guarantee to you.

-Uh to Al Sharpton, these are the people that when the blacks get too uppity, they get stomped down.
+These are the people that when the blacks get too uppity, they get stomped down.

 Hasn't done this.